PolicyBrief

 Chiricahua National Park Act

-This bill officially redesignates the Chiricahua National Monument as Chiricahua National Park and mandates the protection and access to traditional cultural and religious sites for Indian Tribes.
+This bill redesignates the Chiricahua National Monument as the Chiricahua National Park while mandating the protection of and tribal access to traditional cultural and religious sites within the park.

 Juan Ciscomani